Young whales looking to dine flock to waters off NYC

 “Somehow or other more and more whales seem to be getting the message that New York is a good place to dine,” Sieswerda said.
 “That kind of magnitude of increase is just phenomenal.”

 The resurgence of whales in the New York-New Jersey Bight, a triangle-shaped indentation in the Atlantic coast, has attracted tourists who want to see and photograph the giant marine mammals.
-But the concentration of whales near New York City also poses risks to the animals, as they ply some of the most heavily traversed waters on the planet.
+But the concentration of whales near New York City also poses risks to the mammals, as they ply some of the most heavily traversed waters on the planet.

 The whales are essentially “playing in traffic” by feeding so close to busy shipping lanes, Sieswerda said.
 And the National Oceanic and Atmospheric Administration has already declared an “unusual mortality event” for humpback whales from Maine to Florida in recent years due to an elevated number of deaths.